 23.1 Medical Certification: An athlete shall not be allowed to compete in an International Competition unless the athlete produces his/her Athlete’s Book in which he/she must be certified as fit to box by a qualified doctor of medicine.
 On each day the athlete is required to box, the athlete shall be certified as fit to compete by a qualified doctor of medicine who shall be approved by the association under whose jurisdiction the competition is taking place, or in the World Championships, World Cup, Continental Championships, Continental Cup by the medical commission of IFMA or Continental Bureau.

-23.2 Medical Certificate: Every athlete competing outside his/her own country must have in his/her possession, a certificate signed by an authorised doctor of medicine, stating that prior to leaving his/her country he was in good physical condition and not suffering from any injury, infection or disability liable to affect the athlete’s capacity to box in the country being visited.
+23.2 Medical Certificate: Every athlete competing outside his/her own country must have in his/her possession, a certificate/declaration form signed by an authorised doctor of medicine, stating that prior to leaving his/her country he was in good physical condition and not suffering from any injury, infection or disability liable to affect the athlete’s capacity to box in the country being visited.
 Such a certificate must be in English language and incorporated in his athlete’s book which must be produced at the medical examination before the general weigh-in.
+All athletes over the age of 16 must submit HIV antibody & HBV (Hepatitis B Surface Antigen) & HCV (Hepatitis C Antibody) laboratory blood test results on the letterhead of the laboratory that administered the tests together with the Medical Declaration Form/Certificate.
+The blood tests must be taken within 6 months prior to the date of competition.

 23.3 Prohibited Conditions: The prohibited conditions are referred to in the medical handbook.